 NATALIE WILLIAMS (Director)

-Born and bred in Cardiff, Natalie brings a great understanding of the publishing world to the role.
-Achieving a BA (Hons) in English Literature and Philosophy at the University of Southampton, she started her publishing career in academic Law at Oxford University Press.
-She then moved on to Nelson Thornes, where she held the role of Senior Publisher responsible for its secondary Maths portfolio and UK publishing strategy.
-For the past three years, Natalie has run her own consultancy business, working for publishers including Oxford University Press, Cambridge University Press, Hodder Education, Pearson Education and HarperCollins alongside undertaking an Executive Master of Business Administration at Cardiff University.
+Natalie brings a deep understanding and commercial view of the publishing world to the role of Director of the Press.
+Achieving a BA (Hons) in English Literature and Philosophy from the University of Southampton, she began her publishing career in academic Law at Oxford University Press as Commissioning Assistant.
+She later moved to Nelson Thornes, where her most recent role was Senior Publisher responsible for its secondary Maths portfolio and UK publishing strategy.

 ELERI LLOYD-CRESCI (Sales & Marketing Manager).

 Eleri brings a wealth of business acumen to the presentation and promotion of the breadth of UWP titles to potential audiences.
 Eleri is experienced at identifying key conferences for the promotion of specific series and the highlighting of UWP titles ahead of others, and enjoys meeting the Press’s authors to develop an informed engagement and to secure targeted media coverage where appropriate.

 Eleri joined UWP in 2011 after a number of successful years at the Welsh Books Council.
 Her vast experience in direct selling, key account management including multinationals, business development, stock control and distribution in a range of different industries, ensures a vision delivered with resolute stamina.

 Sarah’s talent to deliver the link between an initial proposal and the published book is demonstrated in her clarity of communication and acute negotiation skills with authors, agents or senior team members.
 Continually striving to do the very best for the author and book, Sarah is key to the expansion of the distinguished specialist position that the Press proudly represents.